-Kinder Morgan Energy Partners LP, the second-biggest U.S. pipeline company, fell the most in almost four years after a Barron’s article said the partnership has overstated cash flows and is overpriced.
+Kinder Morgan Energy Partners LP (KMP:US), the second-biggest U.S. pipeline company, fell the most in more than four years after a Barron’s article said the partnership has overstated cash flows and is overpriced.

-The operator of 82,000 miles (132,000 kilometers) of oil and natural gas pipelines declined 3.5 percent to $75.69 at 10:40 a.m. in New York, after earlier having its biggest intraday drop since May 2010.
-Kinder Morgan Inc. (KMI:US), its parent company, fell as much as 4.8 percent and Kinder Morgan Management LLC (KMR:US), which manages the partnership, declined as much as 4.9 percent.
+The operator of 82,000 miles (132,000 kilometers) of oil and natural gas pipelines declined 5.3 percent to $74.32 at the close in New York, the biggest drop since March 2009.
+Kinder Morgan Inc. (KMI:US), its parent company, fell 2.8 percent and Kinder Morgan Management LLC (KMR:US), which manages the partnership, declined 4.6 percent.

 “The article rehashes the long-term bear story” on Kinder Morgan, Ethan Bellamy, a Robert W. Baird & Co. analyst in Denver, said in a note to clients today.
 “Retail investors are likely to run for the hills today.”

-Enterprise Products Partners LP is the largest U.S. pipeline company based on market capitalization.
+Enterprise Products Partners LP, also based in Houston, is the largest pipeline company based on market capitalization.